poojathirumalaisamy23/networkwalks-B082-w1-Cybersecurity-lab-setup-/README.md.txt

 `10.0.0.0/24`

-DHCP was disabled so that the Kali Linux machine could be configured with a static IP address.
+DHCP was enabled so that the Kali Linux machine could be configured with a static IP address.

 ![CyberLab NAT Network](01_cyberlab_nat_network.png)